christytan/OCI-GoldenGate/README.md

 - Build apex applications on dedicated autonomous database
 - Migrate an on-prem application schema using Data Pump
 - Setup live migration of business critical databases using Oracle Goldengate replication
-- Install and configure a workload generator for subsequent labs
+- Install and configure a TP workload generator for subsequent labs
 - Manage database performance with Performance Hub
 - Test online scaling capabilities of the autonomous database service
 - Test High Availabilitiy capabilities of the autonomous database service